Zillowe FoundationZillowe Documentation

 • optional: A list of dependencies that the user is prompted to install.

-Example with templating:
+Example with dynamic versions:

 Version Pinning Notes